 Fire Cider Recipe: Buying the Ingredients

-To make spicy and zesty fire cider in your own kitchen, you’ll need a few necessities including unpasteurized apple cider vinegar, raw honey, onion, garlic, ginger, citrus fruits such as lemon or orange, and a hot chili or two.
+To make spicy and zesty fire cider in your own kitchen, you’ll need a few necessities including unpasteurized apple cider vinegar (see our favorite that we sell in our very own shop, Little Apple Treats Organic Apple Cider Vinegar that's made in small batches and grown organically in Sonoma County, CA. It's packed with naturally occurring probiotics too), raw honey, onion, garlic, ginger, citrus fruits such as lemon or orange, and a hot chili or two.

 Other optional ingredients include fresh turmeric root, herbs such as parsley, cilantro, thyme, oregano, and rosemary, black peppercorns, and dried echinacea root.